 Friends or colleagues may also be able to provide recommendations for probate attorneys that they or their friends and family have used in the past.

-What are the questions to ask a probate lawyer?
+What are the Top 10 Questions to ask a Probate Lawyer?

 Here are the top 10 questions to ask: